TatianaUshakova/Anemia_detection/README.md

 # Anemia Detection using Deep Learning

-Warning: project now in the process of being upload to GitHub and doesnt contain all the necessary components to be fully function
+**Warning**: project now in the process of being upload to GitHub and doesnt contain all the necessary components to be fully function

-Anemia detection using deep learning techniques, designed for deployment in rural areas of India where anemia-related complications, especially among pregnant women, are common and access to medical help is limited.
-The project includes automated tools for:
+Anemia detection using deep learning, designed with the purpose of being deployed in rural areas of low income countries such as India where anemia-related complications, especially among pregnant women, are common and access to medical help is limited.
+So the goal of the project was to provede the help with anemia deagnostics in cases consulting medical professional or taking the blood test is unavailable.

+The underlying idea, based on current literature, is that the skin colors of such body parts as tongue, palms, conjuctiva become more pale when a person have anemia, so it is possible to determine the anemic status of the patient based on pictures of such body parts.

+The project consist of:

-- Color correction from a color card
+- Color correction from a color card (to insure correct color extraction from the body parts, independent on lightning)
-- Image segmentation
+- Image segmentation to select only the area of the body part
-- Data cleaning and exploration
+- General data cleaning and exploration (removing patients with missed info and incorrect images)
-- Multiple predictive models ranging from classical regression on mean colors to convolutional neural networks (CNNs)
+- Predictive models: classical regression on mean colors to neural networks (CNNs)

-## 📊 Project Overview
-The goal of this project is to provide a reliable tool for anemia detection in regions with limited medical resources.
+## Dataset Info
 The original patient data used for model training involved Indian patients and remains private.
-For demonstration purposes, publicly available images similar to those used in the original project are included.
+For demonstration purposes, publicly available images similar to those used in the original project will be included.
 The images analyzed include the conjunctiva, nails, palms, and tongue, as paleness in these areas can indicate anemia.

-## 📦 Project Structure
+## Project Structure
-- `src/` - Source code including preprocessing, models, and utilities
+- `src/` - Source code including preprocessing and models
-- `data/` - Contains public images for demonstration only
+- `data/` - Will contains public images for demonstration only
-- `notebooks/` - Jupyter notebooks for exploratory analysis
+- `notebooks/` - Will contain Jupyter notebooks for exploratory analysis
-- `tests/` - Unit tests for verifying code components
 - `requirements.txt` - Python package dependencies

-## 🚀 How to Run the Project
+## Run the Project
 1. **Clone the repository:**
    ```bash
    git clone https://github.com/TatianaUshakova/Anemia_detection